-As a transborder resident, Gustavo received his Associates degree from Southwestern College in Chula Vista, CA and went on to receive his Bachelor of Arts in Music from San Diego State University, with a minor in Latin American Studies.
-Trained as a classical vocalist, Gustavo was a founding member of the SDSU Chamber Choir and the San Diego Pro Arte Voices professional choral ensemble.
-Gustavo is now completing an interdisciplinary Master of Arts degree in Latin American Studies with a focus on transborder identity and its effects on gender, creative processes, and artistic performance.
-He is also currently the lead vocalist and Executive Director of the touring band Jarabe Mexicano as well as the San Diego-based ensemble Tavo & Mariachi 3.0.
+As a transborder resident, Tavo received his Associates degree from Southwestern College in Chula Vista, CA and went on to receive his Bachelor of Arts in Music from San Diego State University, with a minor in Latin American Studies.
+Trained as a classical vocalist, Tavo was a founding member of the SDSU Chamber Choir and the San Diego Pro Arte Voices professional choral ensemble.
+Tavo continued his interdisciplinary education with a Master of Arts degree in Latin American Studies that explored transborder identity and its effects on gender, creative processes, and artistic performance.
+He is now composing original music and venturing into musical theater.
+Tavo is also the Lead Vocalist, Managing Director, and Educational Outreach Coordinator for Jarabe Mexicano.

 Danny Brito is a drummer, percussionist, composer, and visual artist based in Tucson, Arizona.
 Raised in Nogales, AZ, Danny’s early interests in both the visual and performing arts allowed him to become an artist that crosses the borders of both major mediums.
 In music, he has participated in masterclasses with many of the top drummers and percussionists in the industry.
 These include Dave Weckl, Horacio Hernandez, Ed Thigpen, Steve Houghton, John Santos, Antonio Sanchez, and Avashai Cohen to name a few.
 Danny’s knowledge and respect for the art of music has crafted him into a versatile, creative percussionist whose experience expands across a colorful array of genres.
 Danny now plays percussion and is the Artistic Director for Jarabe Mexicano.